G2mcab/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

-16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well
+15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well